Protests and celebrations mark Women’s Day, despite threats

-NEW YORK (AP) — From the streets of Manila to a school in East London, people around the world marked International Women’s Day on Sunday with calls to end exploitation and increase equality.
+NEW YORK (AP) — From the streets of Manila to the plazas of Santiago, Chile, people around the world marked International Women’s Day on Sunday with calls to end exploitation and increase equality.

-But tensions marred some celebrations, with police arresting demonstrators at a rally in Kyrgyzstan and separatists detonating a bomb during a ceremony in Cameroon.
-No one was hurt in the attack.
+But tensions marred some celebrations, with police reportedly using tear gas to break up a demonstration by thousands of women in Turkey and security forces arresting demonstrators at a rally in Kyrgyzstan.

 “In many different ways or forms, women are being exploited and taken advantage of,” Arlene Brosas, the representative of a Filipino advocacy group said during a rally that drew hundreds to the area near the presidential palace.
 Protesters called for higher pay and job security, and demanded that President Rodrigo Duterte respect women’s rights.

+Turkish authorities have restricted protests in the country in recent years, citing security.
+Police had set up barricades on all streets leading to Istiklal and closed down the nearest subway stop.

-In Pakistan, women rallied in cities across the country, despite petitions filed in court seeking to stop them.
+In Pakistan, however, women managed to rally in cities across the country, despite petitions filed in court seeking to stop them.
 The opposition was stirred in part by controversy over a slogan used in last year’s march: “My Body, My Choice.”

 Some conservative groups had threatened to stop this year’s marches by force.
-But Pakistani officials pledged to protest the marchers.
+But Pakistani officials pledged to protect the marchers.
 The rallies are notable in a conservative country where women often do not feel safe in public places because of open harassment.
 The main Islamic political party, Jamaat-e-Islami, organized its own rallies to counter the march.

+In Brazil, protests took a political turn, with many of the tens of thousands of protesters in Sao Paulo, Rio de Janeiro and Brasilia denouncing the administration of far-right President Jair Bolsonaro, who has made comments seen by many as offensive to women.

+A group of women, their mouths covered in a blood-colored hand print, performed a dance in commemoration of Marielle Franco, the black Rio state councilwoman that was killed in 2018.
+Two years have gone by and the mastermind of the attack against the leftist politician and LGBT activist has yet to be found.

-One of the largest demonstrations occurred in Chile, where tens of thousands flooded the streets of the capital with dancing, music and angry demands for gender equality and an end to violence against women.
+One of the largest demonstrations occurred in Chile, where crowds thousands flooded the streets of the capital with dancing, music and angry demands for gender equality and an end to violence against women.

 “They kill us, they rape us and nobody does anything,” some chanted.

+National police estimated 125,000 took part in the capital and nearly 35,000 in other cities, but organizers said the crowds were far larger.
+Scattered clashes broke out at points when demonstrators threw rocks at police, who responded with water cannon.

-Many demanded that a proposed new constitution strengthen rights for women and thousands wore green scarves in a show of support for activists in neighboring Argentina, which is considering a proposal to legalize elective abortion.
+Many protesters demanded that a proposed new constitution strengthen rights for women and thousands wore green scarves in a show of support for activists in neighboring Argentina, which is considering a proposal to legalize elective abortion.

+Tens of thousands of women also marched through Paris, inveighing against the “virus of the patriarchy.”

+“Enough impunity!” chanted some activists, who focused on France’s unusually high rate of women killed by their husbands.
+Last year, one woman was killed every two or three days by a current or former partner, and the government is increasing efforts to crack down on domestic violence.

+“They should provide resources for shelters for women, victim of violence, real resources, human resources, also prevention programs for violent men,” union activist Julia Parbotin said.

-Thousands of women also marched in Madrid and other Spanish cities, despite concern over the spread of the new coronavirus.
+Tens of thousands of women also marched in Madrid and other Spanish cities, despite concern over the spread of the new coronavirus.

 A massive banner reading, “With rights, without barriers.
 Feminists without frontiers” in Spanish was carried at the front of the march in the capital.

 Spanish health authorities said did not put any restrictions on the march, but recommended that anyone with symptoms similar to those of the coronavirus stay home.
+Authorities said 120,000 people participated in Madrid’s march, down from 350,000 last year.

 At a school in East London, meanwhile, the duchess of Sussex, Meghan Markle, joined students in listening to speeches about women labor activists, and urged both girls and boys to respect the contributions of women every day of the year.